navi2311/risc-v-HDP/README.md

   2. tested the functionality of app using riscv toolchain.

 ## [Week4](week4)
-1.In these week we will control the gpio register to mainpluate the senor data
+1. In these week we will control the gpio register to mainpluate the senor data
+2. generate a custom based riscv using [chipcron](https://chipcron-pvt-ltd.github.io/webpage/index.html)

 ## [WEEK5](WEEK5)
+1. verilog simulation and verification of riscv.

 ## [week6](week6)
 1.   bypassing uart